sagiegurari/cargo-make/README.md

 CARGO_MAKE_EXTEND_WORKSPACE_MAKEFILE = "true"
 ```

-This allows you to maintina a single makefile for the entire workspace but having access to those custom tasks in every member crate.
+This allows you to maintaining a single makefile for the entire workspace but having access to those custom tasks in every member crate.

 <a name="usage-load-scripts"></a>
 #### Load Scripts
 In more complex scenarios, you may want multiple unrelated projects to share some common custom tasks, for example if you wish to notify some internal company server of the build status.<br>
 Instead of redefining those tasks in each project you can create a single toml file with those definitions and have all projects extend that file.<br>
-The extend however, only knows to find the extending files in the localt file system, so in order to pull some common toml from a remote server (using http or git clone and so on...), you can use the load scripts.
+The extend however, only knows to find the extending files in the local file system, so in order to pull some common toml from a remote server (using http or git clone and so on...), you can use the load scripts.

 Load scripts are defined in the config section using the load_script attribute and are invoked **before** the extend attribute is evaluated.<br>
 This allows you to first pull the toml file from the remote server and put it in a location defined by the extend attribute.